rahulb6/2025Spring_projects/README.md

   * Breakdown duration
   * Disturbance duration and severity multiplier

 We chose **PERT distributions** for randomization because they allow modeling of uncertainty using **best-case, most-likely, and worst-case** estimates — which we feel is a good fit for logistics scenarios.
-It also allowed for those values we werent able to find, such as the fabrication time for various parts.
+It also allowed for those values we weren't able to find, such as the fabrication time for various parts.
 The facility to define a range of values and cause the randomization to skew towards the most likely value, and stay within the worst case and worst case values made PERT both intuitive and interpretable.